 4. Not understanding that not all pipelines are created equal

-If I were to put two copies of the same pipeline in front of you and tell you that one was worth five times as much as the other, you would probably either be confused or tell me I was crazy, or both.
-What creates the value differential between the pipelines isn’t typically obvious on the report itself: what drives the differential is the source of the prospect in the pipeline.
+If I were to put two copies of the same pipeline in front of you and tell you that one was worth five times as much as the other, you would probably either be confused or tell me I was crazy or both.
+What creates the value differential between the pipelines isn’t typically obvious in the report itself: what drives the differential is the source of the prospect in the pipeline.
 If the first pipeline was filled by cold calling and the second pipeline had been filled from referrals and introductions, the second one would, on average, result in five times the revenue because of the higher close ratios that come with referrals/introductions.

 So, while it is important to focus on the first three areas I discuss, don’t just be satisfied when those standards have been met.
 Monitor the R/I Ratio (percentage of your pipeline generated by referrals/introductions) and work to push it to 100 percent.

 I say all the time that selling is a transfer of confidence; you are attempting to give a prospect the confidence that you offer a better solution than their situation provides.
-Having full, dynamic pipelines is one of the foundational elements of that producer confidence.
+Having full, dynamic pipelines is one of the foundational elements of producer confidence.
 If you aren’t very purposeful about maintaining healthy pipelines, it will be difficult, at best, to maintain a healthy level of confidence.

-Pipelines are a crystal ball into your future success.
+Pipelines are a crystal ball to your future success.
 If you don’t like what you see, you have the power to change the outcome.
 You just have to ask yourself, “How badly do I want the results?”

-Photo by Stig Nygaard.
+Photo by Stig Nygaard